Axion-Photon Conversion in Neutron Star Magnetospheres: The Role of the Plasma in the Goldreich-Julian Model: Parameter Dependence of Sky Maps

 \section{Parameter Dependence of Sky Maps}

 The results presented in the main text are shown for a fiducial set of parameters of the GJ model which are expected to be representative of neutron stars in the Milky Way.
 The purpose of this section is to address the sensitivity of the results presented to the choices of these parameters.
-In particular, we focus on the parameters likely to induce the largest effects; these include: the misalignment angle $\theta_m$, the rotational frequency of the neutron star $\omega_{NS}$, and the magnetic field strength at the surface $B_0$.
+In particular, we focus on the parameters likely to induce the largest effects; these include: the misalignment angle $\theta_m$, the rotational frequency of the neutron star $\omega_{NS}$, and the magnetic field strength at the surface $B_s$.
 We also discuss implications of changing the axion mass.

 We begin in \Fig{fig:sky_map_theamM} by considering the impact of the misalignment angle on the isotropy (top) and line dispersion (bottom).
-Specifically we consider three choices of $\theta_m$ corresponding to $0.05$ (left), 0.4 (center), and 0.7 (right) radians.
+Specifically we consider three choices of $\theta_m$ corresponding to $0.05$ (left), 0.2 (center), and 0.6 (right) radians.
 The trend in the both cases is immediately apparent -- larger values of $\theta_m$ induce stronger anisotropies, in particular with respect to photons produced in the throat, and larger line widths.
 Furthermore, large values of $\theta_m$ imply less sensitivity to the viewing angle, since the throats more broadly sweep through large areas of the sky.

-Since we have discussed the impact of varying these parameters on line width in the main text, we focus here instead on their impact on the radiated power.
+Since we have discussed the impact of varying the above parameters on line width in the main text, we focus next instead on their impact on the radiated power.
 We illustrate in \Fig{fig:Luminosity} the time-averaged differential power per viewing angle $dP/d\theta$, as a function of viewing angle for various parameter choices.
-We plot for comparison the predicted power using the formalism of Ref.~\cite{Hook:2018iia} assuming $\theta_m = 0$ (all other parameters are set to the fiducial values used in the main text).
+We plot for comparison the predicted power using the formalism of Ref.~\cite{Hook:2018iia} assuming $\theta_m = 0$ (all other parameters are either set to the fiducial values used in the main text or to those of the magnetar).
 We highlight two important results of these figures.
 Firstly, the flux is strongly reduced relative to previous predictions.
 Secondly, the sensitivity to the viewing angle is strongly increased (spanning, in some cases, nearly 5 orders of magnitude).